 My initial consult included assessment questions and screening for possible postpartum red flags that may indicate the client is not ready to start (remember..everyone recovers at different rates).
 I do recommend women see a pelvic floor therapist postpartum; there can be underlying issues/injuries (that do not get checked for by an OBGYN/midwife) that I also can’t check.
 If the client has trouble getting the basic Inner Core exercises down or has certain pain/issues, I will recommend they pause ReCORE program until they have visited with a pelvic floor PT.

 Next, I measured for Diastasis Recti.
-She was basically a 1 (closed) - this is really, really rare one month postpartum; she did not even have minimal ab separation, so there was actually no need for the Post Natal FITsplint.
+She was basically a 1 (closed) - at one month postpartum; she did not even have minimal ab separation, so there was actually no need for the Post Natal FITsplint.
 I assessed inner core activation/coordination when relaxing/engaging the inner core (transverse abs, diaphragm with pelvic floor ) and assessed her core stability and strength.
 This helps me get a good idea where to start and how to progress her along.
 Gwen posted a few of the exercises along the way on her Instagram account @gwenjorgensen.

 Wall Sit with Ab Sets

 At the beginning of ReCORE, I have clients do the Drop Test.
 Clients should understand how to coordinate and control the inner core/intrabdominal pressure first though; so sometimes waiting till Week 2 to do the test is needed if it takes them a bit to learn Ab Sets.
-This is not the same as a Straight Leg Raise Test (too much stress on back/core to start lifting from bottom position...please don't...that's another post topic) Starting with the legs in the up position and engaging the core/pelvic floor; the client only lowers the legs as far as they can go before the back starts to arch out of neutral position or belly starts to bulge.
+This is not the same as a Straight Leg Raise Test (too much stress on back/core to start lifting from bottom position) Starting with the legs in the up position and engaging the core/pelvic floor; the client only lowers the legs as far as they can go before the back starts to arch out of neutral position or belly starts to bulge.
 If the back starts to arch, they stop.
 If the belly starts to bulge, they stop.
-This gives me a good idea how strong and coordinated their inner core is.
+This gives me a good idea how well the core can stiffen and control pressure.
+It is not wrong to let the belly bulge..but in this case, we want to test pressure management.
 They then repeat this test at the end of the 6 weeks of ReCORE and see how much they improve.